FAQ

 • We are currently caring for more than 100 BUDDY pairs, and we have already found a BUDDY volunteer for more than 200 children all over the country.

-How long does the volunteer recruitment process take?
+How long does the volunteer recruitment and selection process take?

-• From sending the first application to a matching meeting with a child it takes approximately six months.
+From receiving the first application to organising a matching meeting with a child takes approximately six months.
 Initial training for the volunteers is part of this process.
+At present, we are only accepting applications from Slovak-speaking candidates in Slovakia.
+To apply in Slovak, please visit here

 Why is the volunteer selection process so complex?

-• Children’s safety and protection is the number one priority in the BUDDY program.
-So, just as carers in centres for children and families have to pass a complex selection process so they can work with children, our volunteers also have to pass a demanding selection process so they can start building a safe relationship with the child.
-Although this type of volunteering doesn’t require a specific education or profession, it looks for stable, patient, empathetic, responsible and flexible adults who can give their time regularly over many years.
+• Children’s safety and protection is the number one priority for the BUDDY program.
+Just as carers at centres for children and families have to pass a rigorous selection process so they can work with children, our volunteers also have to pass a demanding selection process so they can start building a safe relationship with the child.
+Although this type of volunteering doesn’t require a specific education or profession – it looks for stable, patient, empathetic, responsible, flexible adults who can give their time regularly over many years.
 They have to be ready to guide and act as role models for children with a rather difficult past who need to have a safe adult by their side.

 What if the volunteer doesn’t know how to establish a relationship with the child or how to help him/her?

-• We offer the volunteers extensive training and workshops focused on child development and understanding the child’s needs, as well as on their own self-development.
-At the same time, our expert team of coordinators-psychologists meets with the volunteers on a regular basis and provides them with individual support and guidance.
+• We offer the volunteers extensive training and workshops focused on child development and on understanding the child’s needs, as well as on their own self-development.
+At the same time, our expert team of coordinator-psychologists meet with the volunteers on a regular basis and provide them with individual support and guidance.
 We believe that the volunteers who pass our selection process have what it takes to build a trusting relationship with the child.

 Why does Ladislav Kossár do it?